VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 3	4 door	luxury	high	$ 90,000
 ```

-The derived `ModelInput` class with the additional feature properties can be like shown below.
+The derived `ModelInputExtended` class with the additional feature properties can be like shown below.

 ```csharp
 public class ModelInputExtended : ModelInput